 Train

-I paid 73,90 euros for a train from the Hague to Berlin, and I only booked two days in advance (it was low season).
-It’s not possible to make a booking with your bicycle online.
+The train has space for eight bicycles.
+Unfortunately, it’s not possible to make a booking with your bicycle online.
 You have to call NS International for your reservation.

 Flixbus